hcchengithub/jeforth.3we/README.md

 The prior runs self-test because there's no given task to do.
 The 2'nd prints 'Hello world' and return to DOS prompt after 3 seconds.

+#### Chrome Extension / jeforth.3ce
+Assume that you have cloned the project to your local computer and have run `setup.bat` as mentioned above that have created the `jeforth.3ce/` directory then the following steps guide you to install jeforth.3ce Chrome Extension:

+1. Type this address `chrome://extensions` to Google Chrome Browser's address line.
+2. Turn on the "Developer mode" and see the **LOAD UNPACKED** appears.
+3. Click **[LOAD UNPACKED]** and bring the dialog to your `jeforth.3ce/` directory which was created by the `setup.bat` mentioned above.
+4. Observe the FigTaiwan icon appears on the upper right corner and on the Chrome Extensions page amongst other Chrome Extensions.
+5. Click the FigTaiwan icon on the upper right corner to launch jeforth.3ce pop-up window. jeforth command line is at the bottom of the pop-up window.
+Click anywhere outside the pop-up window would close it, don't do that yet!
+Run `open-3ce-tab` to open jeforth.3ce on a normal tab instead of the volatiling pop-up window.
+6. Bookmark the jeforth.3ce tab so you can open it anytime a little easier than the above steps.
+7. Now play with the following line to download something from the Internet:

+    `<o> <h1> Hello World!</h1><a download href="http://example.com"></a></o> :: click() js> 1*60*1000 nap`

+    It downloads a web page and then wait for one minute before proseed doing following jobs assume that you are downlaoding many many things programmatically.

 Applications in every day life
 ==============================